AO-devgroup/Attorney-Online-Client/README.md

 - Added "config.ini" with user-defined settings
 - Slightly changed the UI to make the playing area clearer
 - Slightly rearranged the directory structure
+- Moved character icons from base/misc/DemoThings/ to their respective character folder

 # Planned changes